Audio Mastering FAQ

 -

-Because every project has unique needs, I quote each project of this type individually.
+Because each project has unique needs, I quote projects of this type individually.

-The first step is to submit a booking form, then we’ll discuss the details, and go from there.
+First, submit a booking form, then we’ll discuss the details and go from there.